 Rayleigh’s proposition is full of holes but it does work in one sense, which is that flying through a wind gradient may reduce airspeed losses due to drag but not necessarily by increasing total energy.

 which is true.
 He then says

 This does not explain Peels observations of circling pelicans.
-We know that birds or gliders in a therma, gain height continuously and not by climbing and descending.
+We know that birds or gliders in a thermal, gain height continuously and not by climbing and descending.
 His soaring model does appear to relate to albatross flight because of the up and down motion and he made this connection in a later letter.
-However, albatross do not make 180 degee turns in dynamic soaring and do not get anywhere near to an upwind or downwind heading or achieve dynamic soaring by circling.
+However, albatross do not make 180 degee turns in dynamic soaring and do not get anywhere near to an upwind or downwind heading.
+Nor do they achieve dynamic soaring by circling.
 Observers of the time did not see or understand this.
 Later he writes

 He is saying that the wind gradient insufficient to enable the flight of the pelican and therefore the wind gradient theory itself is impracticable.

 I think Rayleigh knew there was a weakness in his argument but he was not offering a definitive explanation of avian soaring.
 Rather he was just contributing to a debate and inviting the world to provide the answer.
 In a sense he was correct, that a bird cannot soar without a changing wind.
 However, as explained by the Windward Turn Theory, a uniform horizontal wind is simply a wind with a particular velocity at the time and place it is encountered by the bird.
 The variation of the wind is then caused by the exchange of momentum between the wind and the bird.
 That non-uniformity of the wind is not an intrinsic part of the wind itself, a wind gradient, but rather an acceleration of the wind as a consequence of the way the bird turns relative to the wind.